US restaurant chain rankings, 2024

 How we build the picture

-• Cross-check against filings.
+- Cross-check against filings.
 McDonald's, Starbucks, Yum, Restaurant Brands, Wendy's, Domino's, and Chipotle file public US segment data.
-Chick-fil-A and the private-equity holdings disclose enough in trade press and franchise disclosure documents to triangulate.
+Chick-fil-A and the private-equity holdings disclose enough through trade press and franchise disclosure documents to triangulate.
 We do not invent numbers.

-• Build the long-tail universe separately.
+- Build the long-tail universe separately.
 Independent restaurants are sourced site by site against the broader US small business map, with the named owner, a verified email, and a direct dial.
+See how many restaurants in the US for the universe count and methodology.
 Each record is refreshed on a rolling schedule, not republished once a year.

 If you want the source breakdown for a specific chain or city, ask.
 We do not hide the working.